 As already mentioned, dissemination is pivotal for the survival and thriving of an inclusive educational setting, as it fundamentally underpins the principles of understanding, empathy, and collaboration that are the cornerstones of such an environment.
 Inclusive education aims to create a space where students of all abilities, backgrounds, and identities can learn and grow together.
 Dissemination, in various forms, facilitates this mission by enabling the sharing of experiences, knowledge, and ideas among different participants within the educational ecosystem.
-In Chart 7 it is possible to see the frequency of dissemination activities done in the various European pilots.
+In Chart 5 it is possible to see the frequency of dissemination activities done in the various European pilots.

 Chart 5 - Dissemination occurrence by pilot site.

-During the pilot period two types of Dissemination strategies have been observed in the eight different European realities: Dissemination done by children and dissemination done by adults.
-Firstly, children themselves actively engage in dissemination by sharing their unique perspectives and experiences with their peers.
-This form of dissemination can have a profound impact on the inclusivity of the classroom.
+27,26% 30,00% 17.98% 15,75% 10,73% 20,00% 10.26% 8,43% 9,91% 10,00% 1,64% 0,00% Sofia Hub ■ Infant School Bambini Bicocca Infant School Monte San Michele ■ RiverLab Valldaura School ■ EduLab 0-6 ■ The Sound of Music impact on the inclusivity of the classroom.
 When children express their thoughts and feelings, it helps their peers understand them better, fostering empathy and reducing prejudice.
 In this way, young students become ambassadors for inclusion, breaking down stereotypes and promoting a sense of belonging for all (see 4.2.2 Inclusive Science Education).
-Pupil's dissemination can go beyond the peer-to-peer communication, as observed by Sofia HUB children disseminated knowledge outside the school's walls to their parents: the children shared some of the things they learned in the science activities with their parents.
-For example, about extinct animals and the traces they left (They brought home the drawings of mammoths to talk about them).
+Pupil's dissemination can go beyond the peer-to-peer communication, as observed by Sofia HUB children disseminated knowledge outside the school's walls to their parents: children shared some of the things they learned in the science activities with their parents.
+For example, about extinct animals and the traces they left (they brought home the drawings of mammoths to talk about them).
 They showed their mothers how to put together a puzzle and how to work with some of the materials such as scales and magnifying glasses.
 Instead, pupils from the RiverLAB Valldaura school invited parents to go to see the river together so they could share what they have learned at school with their families.